-Our nation’s health sector cybersecurity preparedness is dismal, and progress is slower than the actions and capabilities of those parties who would cause us harm, the consumers and patients of health and care systems.
-This lack of readiness also leaves our public safety and national security systems/infrastructure exposed to increasingly sophisticated means of cyber exploitation.
-It is imperative that we, as a community, establish the right balance of funded standards, coupled with purposeful cyber workforce assistance to improve health sector resilience and our nation’s security posture.
+Our nation’s health sector cybersecurity preparedness needs a booster.
+Progress must be made to disrupt the actions and capabilities of those parties who would cause harm to the consumers and patients of health and care systems.
+The general lack of readiness in our sector also leaves our public safety and national security systems/infrastructure exposed to increasingly sophisticated means of cyber exploitation.
+It is imperative that we, as a community, establish the right balance of incentivized standards, coupled with purposeful cyber workforce assistance to improve health sector resilience and our nation’s security posture.

 The health sector is replete with challenges, including pandemic induced revenue losses, professional labor shortages and discord, prolific growth in digital health alongside aging-out disparate technologies, and risk exposures to open-door attack surfaces.
-First Health Advisory upholds the need for consensus-centered imperatives and advocates care in not placing undue fiscal burden on health entities.
-Cyber Resilience is Patent Safety is a shared journey of moving these initiatives forward to better prepare healthcare entities and protect those they serve.
+First Health Advisory upholds the need for consensus-centered cyber standards and advocates caution in placing undue fiscal or baseline burdens on health entities.
+Cyber Safety is Patent Safety is a shared journey of moving these initiatives forward to better prepare healthcare entities and protect those they serve.

-First Health Advisory is a vocal advocate for harmonized cybersecurity legislation and executive actions for the greater good of our sector.
+First Health Advisory is a vocal advocate for harmonized cybersecurity legislation, agency support, and executive actions for the greater good of our sector.
 We believe that the following critical actions should be at the heart of any forthcoming policies and legislation:

-- A national cybersecurity system that promotes resilience and cross-sector collaboration with aligned standards.
+- A national cybersecurity gateway that promotes coordinated resilience and cross-sector collaboration with aligned standards.

 - A national commitment that draws upon and includes experts and policymakers from all sides of this issue.